FIFA International Referees List: Nomination

 FIFA member countries are invited annually to nominate male and female officials for association football, futsal and beach soccer.
 Each country's Referee's Committee selects the referees to be nominated to FIFA.

 FIFA maintains five lists in total: men's and women's association football referees, men's and women's futsal referees, and a single list of beach soccer referees.
-Officials in the association football lists are nominated as either referees or assistant referees.
+Officials in the association football lists are nominated as either referees, assistant referees and/or video match officials.
 Futsal and beach soccer at international level are usually controlled by two on-field referees and there is no equivalent of the assistant referee.